 These days I am really enjoying cooking with Brussel sprouts.
 I remember growing up as a child eating these mini cabbages around the holidays, and the crap was boiled out of them!
-I don’t really know how else to say it, but they were just boiled and served with any seasoning.
+I don’t really know how else to say it, but they were just boiled and served without any seasoning.
 I still liked them then (surprisingly!) but I think there is so much more that can be done with these tasty vegetables.
+I remember when I was the chef at The Main Dish, and I had the opportunity to go on a local breakfast TV program and showcase how roasting Brussel sprouts makes them taste so much better.
+I added in roasted garlic oil, fresh dill and good old maple syrup and they were life changing (Or so the lady from TV said.
+Her words not mine!
+Haha)

-One of the most popular ways I see Brussel sprouts prepared is with bacon, and man is that a delicious way to go!
+The most popular Brussel sprout recipes are usually prepared with bacon, and man is that a delicious way to go!
 Vegans need a side dish too!
 I wanted to try something different and really enjoy the sweetness of maple syrup, and the kick of freshly grated ginger.
+This seems like a strange way to go, but I promise you this recipe for Brussel sprouts is different, but so worth the gamble!

 The key to getting this Brussel sprout recipe just right is mixing the syrup well after the veggies have broiled for a little while.
 Don’t add the syrup in the beginning because you will most likely burn the Brussel sprouts.
 I also like to make sure that I don’t mix around the brussel sprouts too much as the leave can fall away and burn much easier.